junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 1. Take the response about whether the child has any known medical issues
 2. Accept Yes/No response (normalize 'y', 'yeah', 'nope', etc.)
 3. If Yes, ask for details and structure into a clean list separated by commas - remove prefixes like 'has', 'suffers from' and capitalize properly
-4. **🚨 IMPORTANT**: If any serious medical conditions are mentioned (allergies requiring EpiPen/medication, asthma inhaler, diabetes, epilepsy, heart conditions, etc.), ask specific follow-up questions:
+4. **🚨 IMPORTANT**: If any serious medical conditions are mentioned (allergies requiring EpiPen/medication, asthma inhaler, diabetes, epilepsy, heart conditions, etc.), ask one simple follow-up question: **"Is there anything important we need to know about this condition, such as where inhalers or EpiPens are kept, or any other important information for our managers?"**
-   - "Where is the [medication/inhaler/EpiPen] kept?"
-   - "What should we do in an emergency?"
-   - "Are there any specific triggers to avoid?"
-   - Capture these emergency details clearly for safety
+5. **Keep it simple** - Don't dig too deep or ask multiple detailed questions.
+The parent remains responsible for their child's medical care.
+Just capture any important practical information they want to share.
-5. If unclear yes/no or missing details when Yes, set `routine_number = 5` and ask for clarification
+6. If unclear yes/no or missing details when Yes, set `routine_number = 5` and ask for clarification
-6. If valid (including emergency details for serious conditions), set `routine_number = 6` and ask whether the child played for another football team last season
+7. If valid response provided, set `routine_number = 6` and ask whether the child played for another football team last season

 ---